Tantalum - Raw Materials and Processing

 Overview of Companhia Industrial Fluminense's Mibra mine at Nazareno, Minas Gerais, Brazil (Itamar Resende)

-In southeast Asia, specifically Malaysia and Thailand, the tin industry still provides tantalum as a component of tin slag, a by-product of the smelting of cassiterite ore concentrates for tin production.
+In Brazil, Malaysia and Thailand, the tin industry provides tantalum as a component of the tin slag by-product, that arises from the smelting of cassiterite ore concentrates for tin production.
 Struverite concentrates (a Ti-Nb-Ta mineral) have historically also been available from northern Malaysia containing 9-12% tantalum oxide.

-Scrap recycling generated within the various segments of the tantalum industry accounts for about 20% of the total input each year.
+Scrap recycling generated within the various segments of the tantalum industry has for a long time accounted for about 20% of the total input each year, while in 2012 this increased to some 30%.

-In summary, the global supply up until 2008 looked as below, since then there has been considerable fluctuation in the proportion of primary concentrates.
+In summary, the global supply up until 2008 and as of 2012 looked as below, with considerable fluctuation in the proportions between 2008 and 2012.

 Processing: Extraction and Refining